JHSRobo/RPICamera/streamer/README.md

-# Python Web Camera Streamer for Pi Camera
+# HTTP Streamer for Raspberry PI Camera
-Streams the camera feed to an http address on port 80
+Streams to port 80 (default http port)

-Works with all Raspberry Pis and Versions of PICameras
+Setup and Install steps on google drive